dspeckmann/drl-db/README.md

 # drl-db

-A website for finding images of daytime running lights of various cars.
+A website for finding images of daytime running lights (and maybe regular headlights) of various cars.

 ## To-do